Mohammad-soqar/Mohammad-soqar/README.md

-# 👨‍💻 Mohammad Soqar: Automate Everything, Build Anything!
+# 👨‍💻 Mohammad Soqar Ahmad: Building Innovative Solutions, One Line of Code at a Time!
 *"Simplicity is the soul of efficiency.✨⚙️"*  – Austin Freeman

 *"First, solve the problem.
 Then, write the code.🧠🛠️"* – John Johnson